Mass Estimation of Galaxy Clusters with Deep Learning II: CMB Cluster Lensing: Introduction

 The paper is structured as follows.
 In Section~\ref{sec:methods}, we describe the simulations of microwave sky maps, the deep learning model and the parameters for its optimization.
 In Section~\ref{sec:results}, we present mass predictions using the images from test data sets as well as the images from the external hydrodynamical simulations of SZ clusters.
 In Section~\ref{sec:conclusions}, we summarize our findings and discuss future prospects.

 Throughout this paper, $M_{\rm 200c}$ is defined as the mass of the cluster within the region where the average mass density is 200 times the critical density of universe.
 Unless specified, the term `foregrounds' refers to both the tSZ signal and astrophysical emission.
-The central mass and the 1-$\sigma$ uncertainty is calculated as the median and half of the difference between the 16th and 84th percentile mass, respectively.
+The central mass and the 1-$\sigma$ uncertainty is calculated as the median and the standard deviation divided by $\sqrt{N}$ (standard error), where $N$ is the number of clusters, respectively.